Democrats push new $3T coronavirus relief bill through House

 “This bill is nothing more than the Democratic policy agenda masquerading as a response to the coronavirus crisis,” said Rep. Tom Cole, R-Okla.
 He said the bill is “going nowhere, and is going nowhere fast.”

-Pelosi overcame party divisions of her own.
-Some moderate Democrats opposed the package for its price tag and politically fraught provisions like assisting marijuana businesses.
-A few progressive Democrats were upset because it did not do more, such as guaranteeing workers’ salaries and bolstering their health insurance coverage.

-Those for whom the vote was most politically risky were the 30, mostly freshmen, from House districts that backed Trump in 2016.
-One, Rep. Cindy Axne, D-Iowa, labeled the measure “bloated” and said she’d vote no.

-Liberal Rep. Pramila Jayapal, D-Wash., told reporters that she’d also oppose the bill.
-She said if constituents ask her if the bill would put money in their pockets or preserve their health care, “I can’t tell them yes.”
+Liberal Rep. Pramila Jayapal, D-Wash., also opposed the bill.
+She told reporters that if constituents ask her if the bill would put money in their pockets or preserve their health care, “I can’t tell them yes.”

+The lone Republican backing the legislation was Rep. Peter King of New York, who is retiring.